TimHanewich/TimHanewich.Dataverse/README.md

 ```

 You can see in the code above, the **hummanized** version of several *related records* are also included in their appropriate properties.
 When extending to a depth of **2**, the related records of the core record's related records will also be included.
 As such, the `HummanizationAsync` method is **recursive**, using the product of itself to extend to related records.

+### How does Hummanization Work?
+Using metadata from Dataverse for your record of interest and related tables, the `HummanizeAsync` method makes several modifications to the standard (raw) Dataverse record payload:

+1. Removes properties with null values.
+2. Remove unneeded fields (fields that are primary internal to Dataverse): OData-specific fields, state code, status code, time zone rule conversation, version number, unique identifier, etc.
+3. Convert property **logical names** to their **display name** alternatives.
+4. Translate any choice fields from their integer-value representation to their label (text) equivalent.
+5. Format dates (i.e. `2023-03-20T15:01:57Z` to `3/20/2023 3:01:57 PM`).
+6. Apply same procedure as above to related records and append to core record (if `depth` > 0).

+You can review the code of the `HummanizeAsync` method [here](./src/Huminization/HumanizationToolkit.cs).